oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 The IP address of the load balancer is in the EXTERNAL-IP column.
 Note that this can take a few minutes to be assigned, so it it's listed as <pending> just re-run the `kubectl get` command after a short while

-### Looking around the dashboard.
+### Step 3c: Looking around the dashboard.
 In several of the labs we're going to be using the dashboard, so let's look around it a bit to get familiar with it's operation.

-  14. Open a web browser and using the IP address you got above and go to
+  1. Open a web browser and using the IP address you got above and go to

   - `https://<load balancer ip address>/#!/login`

-  15. In the browser, accept a self signed certificate the mechanism varies by browser and version, but as of August 2020 the following worked.
+  2. In the browser, accept a self signed certificate the mechanism varies by browser and version, but as of August 2020 the following worked.

   - In Safari you will be presented with a page saying "This Connection Is Not Private" Click the "Show details" button, then you will see a link titled `visit this website` click that, then click the `Visit Website` button on the confirmation pop-up.
 To update the security settings you may need to enter a password, use Touch ID or confirm using your Apple Watch.